 1. Identify similar programs in the State and/or same geographical area.
 Discuss similarities and differences between the proposed program and others in the same degree to be awarded.

-As shown above, three other Maryland institutions, Salisbury University, University of Maryland at College Park, and Notre Dame of Maryland University, have an international business major.
+As shown above, several Maryland institutions have a management major.
 This is the case for most AACSB-accredited business schools of the size of Loyola's Sellinger School of Business and Management.

 2. Provide justification for the proposed program.